sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 ### Share Code to make your form accessible

-Once your form has been created, you can share it by embedding it into your own webpages or by providing customers with a direct link to the form hosted by Twilio SendGrid.
-If you choose to embed your form, it will be hosted in an iframe.
+Once your form has been created, you can share it by embedding it into your own webpages or by providing customers with a direct link to the form.
+The link is hosted by Twilio SendGrid.
+If you choose to embed your form, it will be hosted in an `<iframe>`.

 _To share the code for your signup form:_